kingstefan26/alabamaEncoder/readme.md

   and split the
   workload
-- if you crash/abort the script, dont worry, just rerun it with the same arguments and it will pick up where it left off (there can be corrution but `concat.py` will take care of that)
+- if you crash/abort the script, dont worry, just rerun it with the same arguments and it will pick up where it left off
 - i *personally* did lots of testing and my ffmpeg split/concat method is frame perfect, but if you find any issues, please provide a sample and create a issue
 - ~~the amount of simultaneous chunks per worker is 8, you can change it in `ThaVaidioEncoda.py` line 19 " worker_concurrency" (automagic way coming soon tm)~~ scales based on load avg and free memory (acually its brocken for now)

 ## TODO